Mariam Soulakiotis

 Early life (c.
-1883–c.
+1883 – c.
 1900)

-Soulakiotis was born as Marina Soulakiotou around 1883 in Keratea, Greece.
-(Note: Press reports state she died in 1954 at the age of 71.)
-Her childhood home, located at 71 Megalou Alexandrou Street, was later incorporated into the buildings of the monastery.
+Little is known of Soulakiotis' life before she became an Orthodox nun, except that she was a factory worker, and that she was born with the given name Marina c.
+1883 in Keratea, Greece, (Note: Press reports state she died in 1954 at the age of 71.) which is around 50 km from Athens.
+Her childhood home, later converted into one of the monastery's buildings, was at No. 71 Megalou Alexandrou St.